mdxpl/htmx-bundle-monorepo/README.md

 ### Htmx form handling

-> Do not refresh whole page after a form submission.
-Render form block instead the whole page.
+> Do not refresh the whole page after submitting a form.
+Instead, render the form block.
 > It allows you to keep all the related templates in one place.

 ```php